 Once inside, this space had a few challenges.
 It was raw.
 So raw, there was no service to it.
 No air, no lights, no electrical, no water, no drainage, no sprinklers, just a slab-on-grade foundation.
 Adding all of these things, plus stairs, bike rails, fencing, door openers, card readers, outlets to charge e-bikes, panic button, security cameras and lets not forget, a whole lotta bike racks, takes time, planning, permits and more.

 Construction during COVID meant that we had to schedule only one trade at a time.
-What would normally be parallel processes done simultaneously stretched out sequentially, just one at a time.
+What would normally be parallel processes done simultaneously stretched out to solitary, sequential construction.
 Certain items had the ubiquitous COVID problem of supply chain so we had to wait and wait for the doors.
 Doors are pretty key for secure bike parking :).
 These issues have wafted throughout the construction industry, so if you’ve wondered why that condo project has taken so long, or why there’s only a few workers scattered on a big job site, now you know.

 To get to the “why” we built this in the first place, it’s a tale of three crises, COVID-19, Congestion and Climate Change.
 Normally, most of our staff would commute via public transportation, but the pandemic meant fewer staff felt comfortable on the TTC.
 They started driving more and cycling more, a lot more.
 Both car parking and bike parking became jammed.